DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 Elyra Voss looked nothing like the academy photos Jason had found.
 Those showed a woman in her prime—confident, powerful, commanding.
 This Elyra was harder.
 Thinner.
 Her dark hair was pulled back severely, emphasizing the sharp angles of her face.
 She leaned heavily on a cane, and even from a distance, Jason could see the tremor in her left hand.

+But what struck him most wasn't what he could see—it was what he could sense.
+Her resonance field was shattered.
+Fragments of what should have been a brilliant, coherent pattern now barely flickered at the edges of perception.
+Like a broken mirror reflecting only pieces of light.

+*She's barely there,* RAE said quietly, something like sorrow in her tone. *I did this to her.*

+*She held on long enough to give you a choice,* Jason reminded her. *She chose this.*

 But her eyes were sharp.
 Assessing.
 Missing nothing.

 "You're younger than I expected," she said, looking at Jason.
-"And you—" her gaze shifted to Lina, "—have academy training.
+"And you—" her gaze shifted to Lina, "—have academy training, but you are too young to have graduated yet.
 Dropped out or expelled?"

 "Suspended," Lina said evenly.
 "For questioning protocols."